osaidahmed/High-Performance-Video-Streaming-from-QNX-8.0-to-a-Host-PC/README.md

 # Video Streaming from QNX 8.0 to a Host PC Using WSL
 ---
-This guide provides a solution for streaming video from a Pi Camera on a QNX-powered Raspberry Pi to a host PC, tailored for developers using WSL as their primary environment for the QNX 8.0.
+This guide provides a solution for streaming video from a Pi Camera on a QNX-powered Raspberry Pi to a host PC, intended for developers using WSL as their primary environment for the QNX 8.0.

 ---